Research

 Many genes in plants and algae have unknown functions.
 Using high-throughput methods we screened a Chlamydomonas mutant library of 200k mutants for growth phenotypes in over 100 conditions, including abiotic stresses (heat, cold, light, CO₂, salt, UV, toxins) and biotic stresses (algal predators).
 These screens are revealing new genes important in coping with environmental stress in algae and also higher plants.
 Some plant homologs of genes identified in our screens also show phenotypes in Arabidopsis, demonstrating the power of using an algal system to make discoveries in the green lineage.

-Metabolic engineering algae to increase production of bioproducts and biofuels.
+Metabolic engineering algae to increase production of bioproducts and biofuels:

 We want organisms to produce the products we need, such as fuels and chemicals.
 These organisms want to produce more of themselves.
 How can we engineer them to become catalysts to produce the products that we desire?
 Previous work has shown that altering carbon flux away from starch can increase lipids (TAG) in algae.
 This increase, however, comes at the cost of overall productivity (Work 2010).
 We are working on new approaches and new metabolic targets to overcome some of the problems that are often found when an alga’s native metabolism is altered.